Charles I of Anjou: Italy

 Charles's wife, Beatrice of Provence, had died in July 1267.
 The widowed Charles married Margaret of Nevers in November 1268.
 She was co-heiress to her father, Odo, the eldest son of Hugh IV, Duke of Burgundy.
 Pope Clement died on 29 November 1268.
 The papal vacancy lasted for three years, which strengthened Charles's authority in Italy, but it also deprived him of the ecclesiastic support that only a pope could provide.

 Charles returned to Lucera to personally direct its siege in April 1269.
 The Saracens and the Ghibellines who had escaped to the town resisted until starvation forced them to surrender in August 1269.
 Charles sent Philip and Guy of Montfort to Sicily to force the rebels there into submission, but they could only capture Augusta.
 Charles made William l'Estandart the commander of the army in Sicily in August 1269.
 L'Estandart captured Agrigento, forcing Frederick of Castile and Frederick Lancia to seek refuge in Tunis.
 After L'Estandart's subsequent victory at Sciacca, only Capece resisted, but he also had to surrender in early 1270.

-Charles's troops forced Siena and Pisathe last towns to resist him in Tuscanyto sue for peace in August 1270.
+Charles's troops forced Siena and Pisa—the last towns to resist him in Tuscany—to sue for peace in August 1270.
 He granted privileges to the Tuscan merchants and bankers which strengthened their position in the Regno.
 His influence was declining in Lombardy, because the Lombard towns no longer feared an invasion from Germany after Conradin's death.
 In May 1269 Charles sent Walter of La Roche to represent him in the province, but this failed to strengthen his authority.
 In October Charles's officials convoked an assembly at Cremona, and invited the Lombard towns to attend.
-The Lombard towns accepted the invitation, but some townsMilan, Bologna, Alessandria and Tortonaonly confirmed their alliance with Charles, without acknowledging his rule.
+The Lombard towns accepted the invitation, but some towns—Milan, Bologna, Alessandria and Tortona—only confirmed their alliance with Charles, without acknowledging his rule.